 Thanks to the generosity of Lisa and Robert Lourie and the James Simons Foundation, we now have one of the country's first combined PET/MRI scanners, enabling us to conduct unique studies that combine the two modalities.

 Training of medical students, residents and fellows remains a departmental priority.
-From the foundational course in molecular and cellular biology co-directed by Dr. Nissan Schechter through advanced fellowships in geriatric and child and adolescent psychiatry, the department's faculty are actively involved in the Medical School's educational mission.
-Dr. Andrew Francis was the first recipient of the Dean's award for excellence in teaching residents and Dr. Adeeb Yacoub was selected to receive an Award for Outstanding Teaching for the second straight year.
-Our Residency Training Director, Dr. Michael Schwartz was selected by the American Psychiatric Association to receive the annual Irma Bland Award for Excellence in Teaching Residents.
+From the foundational course in molecular and cellular biology through advanced fellowships in geriatric and child and adolescent psychiatry, the department's faculty are actively involved in the Medical School's educational mission.

-To increase support for psychiatry, we worked with the Advancement Office to hire Elsa Scheie in the newly created position of Development Associate for Psychiatry and Imaging.
-We were fortunate to recruit a highly skilled administrator, Dr. Kristie Golden, to serve as Administrative Director.
-Dr. Golden and I are working with our partners in the hospital administration to create a balanced scorecard approach to the operation of the department.
+The Department of Psychiatry was fortunate to recruit a highly skilled administrator, Jeanette Buonora, to serve as Administrative Director for the department.
+We are working collaboratively to create a balanced scorecard approach to the operation of the department.

 I invite you to learn more about our department by browsing through our website.